 This post may contain affiliate links.
 Read our disclosure here.

-In honor of summer I have created a list of the top 25 FREE things to do in Atlanta.
+In honor of summer, I have created a list of the top 25 free things to do in Atlanta.
 I hope that you can use this list as a quick reference point to maximize the value of your trip!
-Comment below with your own ideas, the more free things to do the better.
+There are tons of green spaces as well as historic locations to add to your trip.

 Top 25 FREE Things To Do In Atlanta

-MLK Jr. was one of the greatest heroes of the United States of America.
-Visit his tomb and get a tour of where he lived growing up all for free.
+Dr. Martin Luther King, Jr., was one of the greatest heroes of the United States of America.
+Visit his tomb and get a tour of where he lived growing up, all for free.
 This is a great place to bring the kids to educate them on the Civil Rights movement.

 Need to take the kids out to run around, walk paths, or even bike?
 Come by Piedmont Park and enjoy the sights of beautiful trees and greenery.
 This is a great place to let some energy out.

 This is one is an educational stop.
 Learn all about the Federal Reserve, what they do, and how they control the money supply.
-Also see the importance a federal reserve system.
+Also see the importance of a federal reserve system.
 A great place for kids.
-Also see a million dollars in one place!

 Atlanta offers free tours of the Governor’s Mansion every Tuesdays, Wednesdays, and Thursdays from 10 to 11:30 am.
 It is a great way to learn some history about the city and see the elegance of the mansion.